Filip-Nowak/TuneGuessr/backend/TuneGuessr-server/endpoints.md

 }
 ```

-if all fields aren't required you can add show params, e.g. response of /api/challenge?show=id&show=name
+if all fields aren't required you can add params, e.g. response of /api/challenge?id&name

 ```json
 {